LTUC/amman-dotnet-401d2/Curriculum/Class11/facilitator/Resources/MVC.md

 3. Talk about how "methods" in controllers are called "Actions"
 2. Create a nwe action, with the return type of string
 5. return a string from the method.
-6. Go to the appropraite page on the site and see the string outputted
+6. Go to the appropriate page on the site and see the string outputted

 Pretty cool huh?